wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Assessment of forest recovery at Wu-Ling fire scars in Taiwan using multi-temporal Landsat imagery
 2017

+Time series Landsat imagery during 1994–2015 were used to observe the forest recovery of Wu-Ling fire scars in Taiwan.
+Normalized Burn Ratio (NBR) was reconceptualized to propose the indices of post-fire recovery condition and resilience, and Burn Recovery Ratio (BRR) was newly developed as the indicator to better clarify the forest recovery status.
+Results show that BRR coupled with dNBR (bi-temporal NBR) could quantitatively describe the level of forest recovery through the heterogeneity of forest landscape which is confirmed by field investigation.
+Time of complete recovery which is a indicator of post-fire resilience, were predicted using curve-fitting of forest recovery trajectories to the exponential decay function, with its spatial distribution revealing the patterns of post-fire recovery across the fire scars.

 ## A nationwide annual characterization of 25 years of forest disturbance and recovery for Canada using Landsat time series
 2017